BenTurg/Beaches-Seaker_basedGISproject/README.md

 3. Build and start the application: `npm start`
 4. python -m http.server 8080
 5. Open the application in your browser: `http://localhost:8080`

-Feel free to explore the codebase and make modifications as needed.

-## Contributions

-Seaker is an open source project, and contributions are welcome.
-If you find any bugs or have any suggestions for improvements, please open an issue on the GitHub repository.

 ## License